emdete/Qubes-blogs/emdete/README.md

 - GUI error with debian-9 (U2MFN_GET_MFN_FOR_PAGE: get_user_pages
   failed, ret=0xfffffffffffffff2)

-- usb problem

 - acpi (?) problem (battery control, XF86Launch1, brightness sometimes stop working after suspend/resume)

 - qubes vm manager does not provide scrollbars

-- sound / pulse audio for 9, actual version is 10 FIXED: move the .so to the proper places fixes this

 - umlaut does not work in VMs (dom0 works) FIXED: run xmodmap